Day 14: How to Draw an Arc with SVG

 A rx ry rotation large-arc-flag sweep-flag x y

-The last two parameters (40, 40) are still the endpoint of the arc.
-The first two defines a horizontal and vertical radius (70, 70).
+The first two parameters are the imaginary circle’s horizontal and vertical radius.
 If we draw a circle, those two values are the same.

 <svg